Understanding Online Sexual Harassment

 - Online harassment can be divided into two large categories: materials received by a victim and materials posted about a victim.

 - Offensive e-mails can also be harassing.
-The Equal Employment Opportunity Commission recently sued an employer for, among other things, not taking prompt or remedial action after an employee sent a department-wide e-mail that contained racially offensive jokes about "Ebonics."
+The Equal Employment Opportunity Commission has sued an employer for, among other things, not taking prompt or remedial action after an employee sent a department-wide e-mail that contained racially offensive jokes about "Ebonics."

-Note: Improper and unprofessional office Internet use is not limited merely to sexual or pornographic materials.
+Note: Improper and unprofessional office internet use is not limited merely to sexual or pornographic materials.
 If you use a work computer to access racially harassing materials, religiously harassing materials, or materials that are harassing to any other class or characteristic of individuals you can find yourself in similar hot water.

-What To Do if You are Being Harassed On-Line
+What To Do if You are Being Harassed Online

 - Consider installing a filtering system on your computer that automatically screens and discards e-mail messages from identified individuals or subject matters.
 With this type of technology, you can effectively prevent your computer from "showing you" items sent from particular people or items concerning certain topics or subjects.